 The third year will focus on writing and finalizing the PhD thesis.
 Therefore, the milestones are the completion, submission and defense of the PhD thesis.
 In order to support this important phase and ensure an intensive exchange with the supervision team, we will offer a writing retreat.
 In additon to the mobility and networking aspects, professional experience such as teaching may be gained during the third year.
 Ideally, graduation takes place at the end of the third year.

-However, it is also possible to graduate within the fourth year, which serves as an extra (+1) year.
-Depending on the individual timetable, this year can also offer the possibility to shape future perspectives, such as writing an application for third-party funding or applying for post-doctoral positions and fellowships.
+Depending on the individual timetable, the fourth year can also offer the possibility to shape future perspectives, such as writing an application for third-party funding or applying for post-doctoral positions and fellowships.